Introduction

 Standalone Tiny Backyard Office

-A purpose-built backyard office is great if you either don’t have enough space in your home or you want a distinct separation between work and leisure.
+A purpose-built backyard office is ideal for those lacking space at home or seeking clear boundaries between work and leisure.

 Usually, it just contains your work space and storage.